oracle/odpi/doc/src/public_structs/dpiSodaOperOptions.rst

 .. member:: const char \*dpiSodaOperOptions.key

-    Specifies a key value which identifies a document in the collection.
+    Specifies the key which the document must have in order to be processed by the operation.

 .. member:: uint32_t dpiSodaOperOptions.keyLength